 Documented Cases of Endometriosis on the Appendix

-And before you bury yourself in reading numerous cases of women with Endometriosis of the appendix, I wanted to share an image with you of what Endometriosis on the appendix can look like.
+And before you bury yourself in reading numerous cases of patients with Endometriosis of the appendix, I wanted to share an image with you of what Endometriosis on the appendix can look like.
 Dr. Andrew S. Cook of Vital Health took this photograph during an excision surgery and has granted me permission to share it with you today:

 Endometriosis on the appendix is nothing new – as my research will show.